jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

     <strong>My learning philosophy today on software development:</strong>
 </h2>

-When I started coding, my focus on learning was in mastering all aspects of a programming language (C# specifically).
+When I started coding, my focus on learning was trying to master the specifics of a programming language.

 Then a few years later, my focused moved into trying to master specific frameworks and libraries.